Effect Handlers for WebAssembly

 About

-WasmFX is a subsidiary project of the UKRI funded project effect handler oriented programming (MR/T043830/1) between February 2021 and January 2025, which is led by Sam Lindley at The University of Edinburgh, United Kingdom.
+WasmFX started as a subsidiary project of the UKRI funded project effect handler oriented programming (EHOP) (MR/T043830/1), which is led by Sam Lindley at The University of Edinburgh, United Kingdom.
+Nowadays, WasmFX is a standalone project graciously sponsored by the EHOP project between February 2021 - January 2025.

 Resources